karlwhite247/Google-Data-Analytics-Professional-Certificate/README.md

 ## About This Course/Certificate

-About This workshop and the materials in this repo are for anyone who is interested in working with Data Science to produce high quality, working style!
-Check out the course link to fine to enroll now!
+This workshop and the materials in this repo are for anyone who is interested in working with Data Science to produce a high-quality working style!
+Check out the course link to enroll now!

 **Course Link:** [Google Data Analytics Professional Certificate](https://www.coursera.org/professional-certificates/google-data-analytics)